mapbender/mapbender-documentation/en/book/translation.rst

 If your language is not translated yet, it is easy to add a new language.

 * Check the translation directories and create a new file by copying an existing locale
-* translate the source-tags into the traget-tags
+* translate the source-tags into the target-tags
 * clear your cache